-HYDRO-1: Prior to issuance of building permit, a Storm Water Pollution Prevention Plan (SWPPP) shall be submitted with the building permit application, and shall be approved by City engineer prior to issuance of a building permit.
-The SWPPP shall require BMPs to be implemented in order to minimize construction impacts, including erosion and sedimentation.

-HYDRO-2: Prior to issuance of building permit, the submitted SWPPP shall contain a Final Drainage and Stormwater Control Plan, in compliance with CLUDC Chapter 17.64, shall be submitted and approved by City engineer to ensure that increases in stormwater runoff volume and peak runoff rate remain unchanged.

-LAND-1: Potential future development on the newly created Lot 2 shall primarily engage in providing goods and/or services to tourists and visitors.
-Examples of visitor serving amenities include, but are not limited to: overnight accommodations, recreational activities, gas stations, specialty foods and visitor serving retail.

-LAND-2: A split rail fence with native and drought tolerant landscaping shall be installed along the entire western length of the property.
-The fencing and landscaping shall be included as part of the final Landscaping Plan to be approved by the Community Development Department, prior to issuance of building permit.

-NOISE-1: Mendocino College and the Noyo Harbor RV park shall be provided with a copy of the anticipated construction schedule prior to commencement of construction activities.

-TRANS-1: The project must include installation of appropriate Keep Clear signage and street markings at the intersection of Ocean View Drive and the unnamed frontage road.
+- HYDRO-1: Prior to issuance of building permit, a Storm Water Pollution Prevention Plan (SWPPP) shall be submitted with the building permit application, and shall be approved by City engineer prior to issuance of a building permit.
+The SWPPP shall require BMPs to be implemented in order to minimize construction impacts, including erosion and sedimentation. - HYDRO-2: Prior to issuance of building permit, the submitted SWPPP shall contain a Final Drainage and Stormwater Control Plan, in compliance with CLUDC Chapter 17.64, shall be submitted and approved by City engineer to ensure that increases in stormwater runoff volume and peak runoff rate remain unchanged. - LAND-1: Wooden fencing, such as split rail fencing, with a maximum height of 48 inches and native and drought tolerant landscaping shall be installed along the entire western length of the property.
+The fencing and landscaping shall be included as part of the final Landscaping Plan to be approved by the Community Development Department, prior to issuance of building permit. - LAND-2: Demarcation of a visual easement, clearly illustrated on plat(s) for proposed subdivision shall be recoded as a deed restriction and as a permanent exhibit to the deeds for the new parcels.
+The view easement shall be 50 feet wide at widest measurement on the northwest corner of Lot 1 and 24 feet wide at the narrowest point on the southeast corner or Lot 2, as illustrated in Image 6 and Image 7.
+View blocking development is not permitted within the visual easement, excluding split rail fencing along western property line, driveways and low-lying landscape vegetation (<4 ft.); no trees shall be planted within the view easement. - NOISE-1: Mendocino College and the Noyo Harbor RV park shall be provided with a copy of the anticipated construction schedule prior to commencement of construction activities. - TRANS-1: CA Hwy 1 / Ocean View Drive (Intersection 2) and Ocean View Drive / unnamed frontage road (Intersection 5) The project must include installation of appropriate Keep Clear signage and street markings at the intersection of Ocean View Drive and the unnamed frontage road.
 This will allow southbound traffic on the frontage road to merge with eastbound traffic on Ocean View Drive, without impacting the operations of the traffic signal at Highway 1 and Ocean View Drive.
-There is sufficient additional stacking room between the Ocean View/Frontage Road intersection and the Ocean View/Harbor Avenue intersection to the west to accommodate the anticipated additional queue length for eastbound left and eastbound through traffic.

-TRIBAL-1: Tribal Monitoring is required during ground disturbing activities.
-Please contact Sherwood Valley Band of Pomo Tribal Historic Preservation Office representative, Tina Sutherland at (707) 459-9690 or tsutherland@sherwoodband.com at least ten days prior to construction for scheduling.

-TRIBAL-2: If archaeological resources are encountered during construction, work on-site shall be temporarily halted in the vicinity of the discovered materials and workers shall avoid altering the materials and their context until a qualified professional archaeologist and tribal monitor has evaluated the situation and provided appropriate recommendations.
+There is sufficient additional stacking room between the Ocean View/Frontage Road intersection and the Ocean View/Harbor Avenue intersection to the west to accommodate the anticipated additional queue length for eastbound left and eastbound through traffic. - TRANS-2: CA Hwy 1 / CA Hwy 20 (Intersection 3) As conditions warrant and concurrent with regular maintenance, the westbound north lane striping could be extended by approximately 100 feet to provide an earlier separation between left turning and right turning traffic. - TRIBAL-1: Tribal Monitoring is required during ground disturbing activities.
+Please contact Sherwood Valley Band of Pomo Tribal Historic Preservation Office representative, Tina Sutherland at (707) 459-9690 or tsutherland@sherwoodband.com at least ten days prior to construction for scheduling. - TRIBAL-2: If archaeological resources are encountered during construction, work on-site shall be temporarily halted in the vicinity of the discovered materials and workers shall avoid altering the materials and their context until a qualified professional archaeologist and tribal monitor has evaluated the situation and provided appropriate recommendations.
 Project personnel shall not collect cultural resources.